JulianMH/NounPhraseJS/README.md

   // TODO: Do stuff with the configuration here.
 };
 ```
 Make sure to use either getWordWindowConfiguration or getSentenceConfiguration depending on the type of the saved network.
-You can grab pretrained network JSON files from the "jsonNets" folder of this repository.
+You can use the pretrained network JSON files from the "jsonNets" folder of this repository.
 Their filename indicates if they are a word window configuration or a sentence configuration.

 The actual classification can be done by:
 ```javascript